Kids (film)

-Kids is a 1995 American coming-of-age drama film directed by Larry Clark and written by Harmony Korine in their directorial and screenwriting debuts, respectively.
+Kids is a 1995 American independent teen drama film directed by Larry Clark and written by Harmony Korine in their directorial and screenwriting debuts, respectively.
 It stars Leo Fitzpatrick, Justin Pierce and Chloë Sevigny in their film debuts.
 Fitzpatrick, Pierce, Sevigny, and other newcomers including Rosario Dawson portray a group of teenagers in New York City.
 They are characterized as libertines, who engage in sexual acts and recreational substance abuse, over the course of a single day.

 Ben Detrick of the New York Times has described the film as "Lord of the Flies with skateboards, nitrous oxide and hip-hop...
 There is no thunderous moral reckoning, only observational detachment."
-The film caused controversy upon its release in 1995 over its treatment of the subject matter.
-It received an NC-17 rating from the MPAA, but was released without a rating.
+The MPAA initially assigned Kids an NC-17 rating, but distributor Miramax Films declined to release it with that classification and instead distributed the film unrated through its shell company Shining Excalibur Films to avoid the commercial restrictions associated with the NC-17 label.
 Critical response was mixed, and the film grossed $20.4 million on a $1.5 million budget.
 It is now considered a cult classic.

 Plot

 Telly and a 12-year-old girl are making out on a bed.
 With no adults around, Telly, who is a scrawny 16-year-old, talks with the girl, a virgin, and they have sex.
 Afterwards, he meets his best friend, Casper, and they talk about his sexual experience.
 Telly has taken to only having sex with virgins.
 They then enter a local store, where Casper shoplifts a 40 oz bottle of malt liquor and on the way out Casper steals two peaches from a Korean fruit vendor.
 Looking for drugs, food, and a place to hang out, they head to their friend Paul's apartment despite disliking him.
 As Telly and Casper sit down, they watch skaters on the TV and Casper does a whippet.
 As time goes on, they join the other boys in boasting about their sexual prowess and nonchalant attitudes to unprotected sex and venereal diseases.

-Across the city, a group of girls are talking about sex.
-Their attitudes contrast with that of the boys on many topics, particularly fellatio and the significance of the individuals to whom they lost their virginity.
+Across the city, a group of girls is talking about sex.
+Their attitudes contrast with those of the boys on many topics, particularly fellatio and the significance of the individuals to whom they lost their virginity.
+During one conversation the boys are talking about how they don't use condoms and another boy says that there is no such thing as AIDS and HIV.
 Two of the girls, Ruby and Jennie, mention that they were recently tested for STDs: Ruby tests negative, even though she has had multiple sexual encounters; Jennie tests positive for HIV.
 She tells the nurse that she has had sex only once, with Telly.
 Distraught, she tries to find him to prevent him from passing HIV on to another girl.
 Meanwhile, Telly and Casper walk to Telly's house and steal money from his mother.